 Yesterday we took a tour to the light-weight industry area scouting for a drill, wall paint and future furniture.
 Staring back is the first layer of paint in a now green kitchen.
 It looks fresh and inviting, but as I stood there painting I wished it was my place we were painting.
 Still homeless I feel like I am on vacation in the beautiful weather.
 Aiming to rectify the situation, me and a Belgium girl are looking for an apartment together.
 Having met her only briefly the combination gave of good vibes.
 Tomorrow the intention is to continue the hunt.

 September will be a busy month, with much work, apartment hunting, familiarization and all that fiddle that comes from being somewhere new.
 It is exiting and exhilarating.

 In a different tone, a past approaches.
 Yesterday an email with unconventional word-use reached me.
 Often using language myself to say more than one thing simultaneous, the use of one word in particular left me pondering what exactly I had “signed up” for.
 If taken out of its written context, placed into the to me conceptual context and interpreted literally in the undeniable situational context, I would find myself in a position in which I have to “cancel my subscription”.
-Ambiguous language holds artistic value as it allows to express things that cannot, or should not, be outspokenly said.
-Not really buying into my own paranoia, in some situations, with some people, uncertainty weights heavy and the scale with which we assess ambiguity is already tilted.
-I guess time will straighten things out.

 Now the kitchen improvement is to be continued by moving the old fridge to the basement.
 Ciao bellos!